BOI Report for Small Businesses: Deadline, But Without Penalties

 Avoid mistakes in your BOI filing

-It only takes a few minutes to fill out the report, but you want to make sure to avoid mistakes, attorney John L. Williams emphasized in comments to Kiplinger.
-You can work with a lawyer or CPA to help accurately submit the BOI report.
+It only takes a few minutes to fill out the report, but you would want to make sure to avoid mistakes, attorney John L. Williams emphasized in comments to Kiplinger.
+You could work with a lawyer or CPA to help accurately submit the BOI report.

 "I would suggest that at least two people be involved in any filings," Williams said.
 "It is just too easy to make rookie mistakes."